Chapter 8 : Wicked Witches

 “Olivia, would you like to…” James started to say, not believing the words that were coming out of his own mouth.

 “Sebastian!
 I didn’t know you were here!”
-Olivia interrupted as Sebastian and Malfoy reappeared and were walking toward Rose and the rest.
+Olivia jumped as Sebastian and Malfoy reappeared and were walking toward Rose and the rest.

 “I just had a question for Rose,” Sebastian said, frowning at James’ smitten –yet a bit disappointed because he had been interrupted– look.

 “I don’t need her help,” Scorpius Malfoy muttered loud enough for Rose to hear.
-Sebastian threw him an exasperated look, while Rose looked down and cursed herself for blushing.
+Sebastian threw him an exasperated look, while Rose looked down and bit on the inside of her cheek.
 “She’s a fifth year.
 She hasn’t seen this yet either.”

 Sebastian ignored him and placed his potions book open in front of Rose, but before she could get her act together and have a look at it, Olivia had interrupted once again.

 “Oh Sebastian, schoolwork can wait.
-I was just saying to James how he should ask someone for the ball soon,” Olivia said excitedly, turning her big, innocent eyes back to James, who hadn’t taken his eyes off her.
+I was just saying to James how he should ask someone as a date soon,” Olivia said excitedly, turning her big, innocent eyes back to James, who hadn’t taken his gaze off her.

 This seemed to catch Sebastian’s attention, though.
 His eyes narrowed and his mouth tensed as his eyes flashed James to Olivia and back.
 He really was jealous!
 Rose frowned.